-- Memorandum of Association is a document that contains all the condition which are required for the registration of the company.
-Articles of Association is a document that contains the rules and regulation for the administration of the company.
+- A Memorandum of Association is a document that contains all the conditions which are required for the registration of the company.
+Articles of Association is a document that contains the rules and regulations for the administration of the company.

 - Memorandum of Association is subsidiary to the Companies Act, whereas Articles of Association is subsidiary to both Memorandum of Association as well as the Act.

-- Memorandum of Association contains the information about the powers and objects of the company.
-Conversely, Articles of Association contain the information about the rules and regulations of the company.
+- Memorandum of Association contains information about the powers and objects of the company.
+Conversely, Articles of Association contain information about the rules and regulations of the company.

 - Memorandum of Association must contain the six clauses.
-On the other hand, Articles of Association is framed as per the discretion of the company.
+On the other hand, Articles of Association are framed as per the discretion of the company.

-- Memorandum of association defines the relationship between company and external party.
+- A Memorandum of association defines the relationship between the company and external parties.
 On the contrary, articles of association govern the relationship between the company and its members and also between the members themselves.

 - When it comes to scope, the acts performed beyond the scope of memorandum are absolutely null and void.
-In contrast, the acts done beyond the scope of artciles can be ratified by unanimous voting of all shareholders.
+In contrast, acts done beyond the scope of articles can be ratified by unanimous voting of all shareholders.